MicrosoftEdge/WebView2Samples/SampleApps/WebView2APISample/documentation/Testing-Instructions.md

 8. Expected: The Webview doesn't zoom in or out, nor ZoomView shows up
 9. Go to `Settings -> Toggle zoom control enabled`
 10. Expected: Message Box that says `Zoom control will be enabled after the next navigation.`
-11. Verify that zooming works again with ZoomView showing up
+11. Verify that zooming works again, ZoomView should not show up

 #### Toggle Block images